Tour added to wishlist!

 Family Botswana and Zimbabwe Safari Holiday

 During a Botswana and Zimbabwe safari adventure, you’ll settle into a private houseboat on the Okavango River.
 During the day it makes a perfect spot for bird watching and observing wildlife, but as night falls, make sure to look up at the stars above.
-Thanks to the peaceful, remote location, there’s little light pollution to get in the way of stargazing - just pull up a chair on deck and enjoy.

 View trip